xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 # Cool Tips

-## This plugin is very useful to easily make dark map layers.
+This plugin is very useful to easily make dark map layers.

-### The following settings is enough to make most of the light maps to become dark:
+The following settings is enough to make most of the light maps to become dark:

     var colorSettings = {
         grayscale: '100%',
         invert: '100%',
     }

-### If you want to keep water and street colors, a 180 hue rotation is very helpful to correct the color invertion:
+To keep water and street colors, a hue rotation around 180deg is very helpful to correct the color invertion:

     var colorSettings = {
  		hue: '180deg',
         invert: '100%',
+    }

+Light maps may also look good:

+	var colorSettings = {
+ 		brightness: '110%',
+ 		hue: '90deg',
+ 		saturate: '120%',
  	}

 # Changelog